Package insert / product label

 - Patients should be instructed to use desloratadine tablets as directed.

 - As there are no food effects on bioavailability, patients can be instructed that desloratadine tablets may be taken without regard to meals.

 - Patients should be advised not to increase the dose or dosing frequency as studies have not demonstrated increased effectiveness at higher doses and somnolence may occur.

-Desloratadine tablets are a prescription medicine that contains the medicine Desloratadine (an antihistamine).
+Desloratadine tablets are prescription medicine that contains the medicine desloratadine (an antihistamine).

 Desloratadine tablets are used to help control the symptoms of: